tateru-io/tateru-installer/README.md

 You need to have Docker and `bsdtar` installed to build the installer.
 To run the virtual environment you also need `python3` and `qemu`.

-Build installer ISO using `make build/out/tateru-boot.iso`.
+Build installer ISO using `make iso`.
+Build archive containing files for netboot using `make netboot`.

 You can try the image using `make qemu`.